Titus210/Python-High-level/100+_python_Projects/number_guessing/README.md

 -       Loops
 -       random module

 ## Modules used.
-1. python-tabulate
+1. __python-tabulate:__ <br/>
-This is a python library to create table to learn more read on [python-tabulate](https://pypi.org/project/tabulate/) `pip install tabulate`
+This is a python library to create table to learn more read on [python-tabulate](https://pypi.org/project/tabulate/) <br/>
+   `pip install tabulate`

+2. __random:__ <br>
+3. This is a python library to randomize and create random number feom a given range

-##  Algorithm
+## Functions
+1. __game_range():__ <br/>
+This is the main function that runs the game.
+It displays table of choices on the range and choices. <br/>
+Creates an executable control statement that initializes the range and trials per range. <br/>
+The function calls __main_game__ function.
+2. __main_game()__ <br/>
+The playe enters the number to guess and code is run within the range chosen. <br/>
+Its also receives arguments from game_range function. <br/>
+Using while loop the code is evaluated in steps until the function returns break upon failed execution. <br/>

+# Conclusion
+This was just a fun game where i was trying to change the way we do guess number game.
+This is an open source project open for code modification, typos rectifications. <br/>

+This project was originally developed by [Titus Kiplagat](https://www.linkedin.com/in/titus-kiplagat-5146ba210/)